-Perth Scorchers has won two T20 Big Bash League titles:
+The Perth Scorchers have won two T20 Big Bash League titles:

 The "Test” or Inverarity Stand

 Built in 1970 to celebrate the first Test match (Australia v England) ever to be played at the WACA Ground.

 Officially opened in November 1984 as the first stage of a major redevelopment of the Ground to commemorate the Centenary of the WACA in 1985.
-Named after Mr Bernie Prindiville, a past President of the Association, the Stand today houses the Association’s Administration and Finance Departments.
-The Stand also includes the President’s Room, the Willow Room, the Stump Lounge and a range of private boxes.
+Named after Mr Bernie Prindiville, past President of the Association, the stand today houses the Association’s administration office.
+The stand also includes the President’s Room, Willow Room, Stump Lounge and a range of private boxes.

 Lillee Marsh Stand

-Completed in 1988 as a public Stand, catering for the capacity crowds of cricket and football.
-Since 2002 the Lillee-Marsh Stand is reserved for the WACA Membership.
+Completed in 1988 as a public stand, catering for the capacity crowds of cricket and football.
+Since 2002, the Lillee Marsh Stand is reserved for WACA Members.
 The Sir Donald Bradman Room and Media Centre are housed in the upper levels of the Stand along with a series of private/sponsor boxes.
 A reception-function centre for 500 people is available in this complex.
 Named after former State and Australian players Dennis Lillee and Rodney Marsh, with acknowledgment to the R&I for their sponsorship.

 Constructed in 2002, this Pavilion stands within the Members enclosure and includes change rooms and social rooms for all players, including the Warriors, Fury, Scorchers and visiting teams.
 The building also includes facilities for the Match Committee.

-Built in 1954, the Score Board was a donation from the North West Murchison Cricket Association.
-This association is some 1800 kilometres north of Perth – yet still in the State of Western Australia.
+Built in 1954, the Scoreboard was a donation from the North West Murchison Cricket Association.
+This association is some 1800 kilometres north of Perth – yet still in Western Australia.